Three offers 5G coverage in 154 UK towns and cities, along with 99% population coverage on 4G & 3G.

-It’s worth noting that Three is the only UK mobile network not to offer any 2G coverage.
-For most people, this shouldn’t make a huge difference unless you have an older 2G-only phone which will not work on Three’s network.
-In addition, some dual-SIM smartphones will not function properly on Three if the secondary SIM card slot only has support for 2G coverage.
+Notably, Three is the only UK mobile network not to offer any 2G coverage.
+This shouldn’t make a major difference to most users, unless you’re using an older 2G-only phone.
+In addition, some dual-SIM smartphones may not work correctly on Three if the secondary SIM card slot only supports 2G coverage.

-Three also provides the coverage for multiple other networks including SMARTY and iD Mobile.
+Three also provides the underlying coverage for a number of other networks including iD Mobile, Smarty and Superdrug Mobile.

 Three 5G Coverage

 Three’s 5G network is their fastest and most advanced form of coverage.

 Currently available in 154 UK locations, it gives you an average download speed of around 200Mbps.
 In some cases, the peak download speeds on 5G can go even faster – up to 1,000Mbps (1Gbps) in some cases.

 The following towns and cities currently have access to 5G coverage on Three: